aws-amplify/aws-sdk-android/README.md

 ### Mobile Connectors

-The SDK also provides a higher level experience for many service.
+The SDK also provides a higher level experience for many services.

+### S3 Transfer Utility

+The TransferUtility adds convenience and reliability on top of using the standard `AmazonS3Client` when uploading and downloading data to S3:

+* Enhances performance by automatically converting  upload transfers > 5MB to multi-part uploads, using multiple threads.
+* Provides the ability to pause/resume/cancel upload/download transfers, which is useful if the app is being killed or loses internet connectivity.
+* Automatically pauses/resumes upload/download transfers when network connectivity changes.

-### S3 Transfer Manager
+### S3 Transfer Manager (Deprecated)

-The Transfer Manager adds convenience and reliability ontop of using the standard AmazonS3Client when uploading and downloading binary data to S3:
+The Transfer Manager adds convenience and reliability on top of using the standard `AmazonS3Client` when uploading and downloading binary data to S3:

 * Enhances performance by automatically converting large requests to multi-part uploads, using multiple threads.
 * Allows developers to pause/resume uploads/downloads, which is especially useful if the app is being killed or loses internet connectivity.